 DISCUSSION

 This study had two primary aims.
-Firstly, we sought to examine the influence of maturity timing on functional and game-related statistics amongst U16 national team basketball players.
+Firstly, we sought to examine the influence of maturity timing on functional skills and game-related statistics amongst U16 national team basketball players.
 Secondly, we looked to determine which parameters were related to subsequent selection to the U18 national team.
 We found that early-maturing players were taller and heavier than average maturing players in the U16 national basketball team.
 However, during the U16 National and European championships, the average-maturing players scored more points and produced more assists than their early-maturing counterparts.
 Furthermore, game performance (points scored in the U16 European and National championships) together with minutes played during the U16 European Championship were the most influential variables on subsequent selection to the U18 national team.